 The Role of Accreditation

 Accreditation by the Accreditation Board for Engineering and Technology (ABET) ensures that an engineering program meets the quality standards necessary to prepare graduates for the profession.
-Choosing an ABET-accredited program is crucial for aspiring engineers, as it is often a prerequisite for licensure and certification.
+Choosing an ABET-accredited online engineering program is crucial for aspiring engineers, as it is often a prerequisite for licensure and certification.

 In summary, the path to becoming an engineer involves a series of educational steps, each building upon the last.
 Whether starting with an associate degree or aiming directly for a bachelor’s degree in engineering, the journey is one of continuous learning and growth.
 Aspiring engineers must carefully consider their specialization and the level of education they seek to achieve their career goals and impact the world through engineering.